netdata/netdata/docs/configure/secure-nodes.md

 ## What's next?

-If you haven't already, be sure to read about [Netdata's security design](/docs/netdata-security.md).
+Read about [Netdata's security design](/docs/netdata-security.md) and our [blog post](https://www.netdata.cloud/blog/netdata-agent-dashboard/) about why the local Agent dashboard is both open and secure by design.

 Next up, learn about [collectors](/docs/collect/how-collectors-work.md) to ensure you're gathering every essential metric about your node, its applications, and your infrastructure at large.